plumvillage/newsletter/src/2024/en/articles/sr-main-huong--coming-home-to-our-roots.md

 ## Love and transformation

 Being surrounded by a strong presence of the Vietnamese language in all the activities was deeply touching.
 It was the first time many of us heard the orientation of a Plum Village retreat in Vietnamese.
-Sister Thuy Nghiem and Sister Bien Nghiem’s welcoming words in their mother tongue made us feel immediately at home.
+Sr. Thuy Nghiem and Sr. Bien Nghiem’s welcoming words in their mother tongue made us feel immediately at home.
 We really felt that they were sharing from their hearts; and it went straight into our hearts.
 We had never seen so many people cry during an orientation.

 To hear some of the teachings in Vietnamese added an additional layer to the practice.
 Particularly, listening to the chanting in Vietnamese was such a powerful and memorable experience.
 It allowed us to connect with, explore and experience the Vietnamese culture on a deeper level.